Gas Turbine Coatings Engineered for Durability and Performance

 • Precision masking for complex and dual-zone components

-• Reduced environmental impact and faster turnaround
+• Reduced environmental impact with water-based coating options

 Why Operators Trust LSR™ Coatings for Reliable Gas Turbine Protection